-Finished Goods andIncludes direct materials, labor, variable manufacturing costs,Work in Progressand fixed manufacturing costs allocated based on normal production capacity, but does not include borrowing costs.
+Includes direct materials, labor, variable manufacturing costs, and fixed manufacturing costs allocated based on normal production capacity, but does not include borrowing costs.

 Net realizable value refers to the estimated selling price in the ordinary course of business, less the estimated costs of completion, disposal, and transportation.